haxtheweb/edtechjoker/draft-outline.md

 images in the output.

 ## Thursday
-- Additional working class
+- Additional working time in class and ask question
-- Project 1.
-Pick between one of these two options.

 ## HW 8
 - Submit HW 8 as written answers to the questions posed in the guest lecture
 - Fix and resubmit your code for HW 7.
 The grade from Week 8 will be reflected into Week 7  (so  if you get 3.5 week 8, you'll get this in week 7 as well).
-It effectively counts as double given that I am giving you an additional week to clean it up
+It effectively counts as double given that I am giving you an additional week to clean it up.
+- You should be turning into Canvas link to your code + written answers to the questions about what you took away from the lecture
+  - This is an older, more 'web friendly' version of the same material if you'd like to rewatch https://www.youtube.com/watch?v=G5yEgFIxzl0
 - **This is like a mini project as far as point value then.
 LAs will be grading harshly based on missing requirements**

 ## Looking ahead